tlseminar/tlseminar.github.io/web/content/post/updates.md

 I hope everyone is enjoying Spring Break!

+You can see the results of the survey here: [Mid-Course Survey Results](/docs/mid-course-survey.pdf) (I edited one response that mentioned another student since that wasn't intended to be public, but otherwise it is everything that was submitted.)

 Based on the survey responses, and the depletion of Team Poppyseed, I have made some adjustments to the teams and schedule.
 Team Sesame, Team Cinnamon, and Team Poppyseed have been turned into a Smoked